-Where young people might be in planned respite or residential care for a set period of time the service can consider asking the individual's family/ carers to arrange for the prescribing GP to write prescriptions for a new supply of medications to cover the period of respite, or the family/ carers could be asked to supply medicines in the original containers, supplied and labelled by the pharmacist or dispensing GP.
+Where young people might be in planned respite or residential care for a set period of time the service can consider asking the individual's family/ staff members to arrange for the prescribing GP to write prescriptions for a new supply of medications to cover the period of respite, or the family/ staff members could be asked to supply medicines in the original containers, supplied and labelled by the pharmacist or dispensing GP.
 This information would then be recorded from the original container labels and transferred onto the appropriate MAR sheet.

-Where a service users' medication dosage might change, or a new medication prescribed, then these require the Medication Administration Record (MAR) sheets to be amended accordingly.
+Where an Individual' medication dosage might change, or a new medication prescribed, then these require the Medication Administration Record (MAR) sheets to be amended accordingly.